kordless/covid19_viz/README.md

 https://www.ncbi.nlm.nih.gov/nuccore/MN988668

-I decided to write code that first counted the number of codons of a particular length in the virus' dataset.
-In search, we call these words and documents.
-In search, a facet is a count of words appearing in a set of 'documents' with 'words' being broken by a given character, like a white space.
+I decided to write code that first counted the number of codons of a particular length in the virus' genomic dataset.
+In search, we call strings words and the entire data set a document.
+A facet is a count of strings appearing in a set of 'documents' with 'words' being broken by a given character, like a white space.

+In the case of this virus, I'm breaking the words along fixed lengths of nucleotides.
+I've graphed 3, 4, 5, 6, 7 and 8 character length words so far.

 ## How
 I used vim to remove all line numbers and whitespace and placed it in *covid19_rna.txt*.
 I then created a random file of the same length and placed it in *random_rna.txt*.